When was the last time you painted the outside of your house?

 Navy Blue tones are also an excellent roofing colour if you want to freshen up your roof tiles.

 White is a clean, bright colour that you can’t go wrong with.
 It’s perfect for instantly renovating the exterior of your home, making it look fresh and well-kept.
 It has a timeless appeal that no one can resist.

 If you want a slightly warmer look, opt for one with creamy yellow undertones, like cloud white.
 Or go for a stark, clean white to make a statement.
 For the rest of your exteriors, white is a bare canvas, so you can do what you want!

 9. Slate Grey

 If you favour the darker colours to paint your house, slate grey is a stylish choice.
 With blue undertones, it’s not too dark for a house and can be brightened up a little with white fixtures.
 It’s also an easy way to quickly make your home look more contemporary, adding plenty of style to your house.

 Refresh Your Home With Exterior House Colours

-When it comes to what is the best colour for the exterior of your house, there isn’t a one size fits all answer.
+When it comes to the best colour for the exterior of your house, there isn’t a one size fits all answer.
 Instead, play around with different exterior house colours, swatching on your walls or using apps to see what will work best.
 That’s what sample pots are for, after all.
 Or why not team up with a colour consultant if you get stuck on your interior and exterior paint schemes.